 Upon receiving this letter, you will schedule your exam directly with Pearson VUE by calling 1-800-507-7744 Monday to Friday, 7 a.m. to 7 p.m.
 CT, or visiting www.vue.com/abs.

 After you schedule with Pearson VUE, they will send you an email confirming your exam date, time and location.
 Pearson VUE operates more than 250 testing centers in the U.S. and Canada; see the Pearson VUE website for testing center locations.

 Note: The ABS does not receive your exam scheduling information.
 You should contact Pearson VUE directly with any questions about your exam date or location.

 Registering at the Exam Center

-- The computer-based exam format is nearly identical to paper exams you have taken in the past.
+The computer exam format is nearly identical to paper exams you have taken in the past.
 The computer interface is easy to use, and requires no previous computer experience.
-Exam administrators will be on hand to assist you with any technical questions, and you will be able to practice at your computer before the exam begins.
+Exam administrators will be on hand to assist you with any questions, and you will be able to practice at your computer before the exam begins.

 To familiarize yourself with the computer screens you will see during the exam and the steps necessary to respond to questions and review your answers, an interactive tutorial and printed tutorial are provided below.

 Option I - Interactive Guided Tour with Practice Exam (PC only)

 This interactive computer-based tutorial gives examinees the opportunity to learn how to navigate through the testing format.
 To access the tutorial, go to this page on the Pearson Vue website for instructions on how to download the tutorial to your computer.